mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 And *avidyā*, ignorance, and *craving* and *grasping*, this is what is called *klesha*, delusion.
 And also *consciousness*, *name and form*, *six consciousnesses*, *tangibility*, and also *reception*, *birth*, *old age and death*: those are called *suffering*.

 *Karmic result* – *karma-vipāka* – means the body and mind you have now.
-For instance, *name and form* is your body.
-Body and mind, six consciousnesses, six objects, whatever you say – anyway, *name and form*, this is our body.
+For instance, *name and form* is your body. [...]
 And also *six consciousnesses*.
 And also if you have *six consciousnesses*, if you have the six organs, immediately you have to face six objects.
 Always six organs face six objects.
 This is *tangibility*, *contact*.
-Without contact [we cannot accept.]
-[This is the present life.]
+Without contact [we cannot accept.] \[This is the present life.]

 *(Transcriber’s Note: There is a lot of noise from an airplane, making this section difficult to hear.)*